-There is no guarantee that funds will be available to make awards for this federal funding opportunity or that any proposal will be selected for funding.
 If an applicant incurs any costs prior to receiving an award agreement signed by the NOAA Grants Management Division Grants Officer, it does so at its own risk of not receiving an award or of these costs not being included in a subsequent award.
 In no event will NOAA or the Department of Commerce be responsible for any proposal preparation costs.

 Recipients and sub-recipients are subject to all federal laws and agency policies, regulations, and procedures applicable to federal financial assistance awards.
-Publication of this announcement does not oblige NOAA to award any specific project, obligate any available funds, or provide special fishing privileges.
-Funded awards are subject to enforcement and termination provisions under 2 C.F.R. §§ 200.338-.342.
+Funded awards are subject to enforcement and termination provisions under 2 C.F.R.
+200.338-.342.